The first two Rystron paintings purchased in 1999.

 Here, is what I do know.
 In 1999, my wife and I had just built a new home and we went with the basic white walls throughout the house with the exception of wallpaper in the kitchen and bathrooms.
 That meant that we had lots of white space that needed some color.

 As a photographer, and user of the best slide film ever...
 Kodachrome...
 I was used to, and preferred, bright colors.
 An art dealer in Ft.
 Lauderdale, Florida had a couple of colorful paintings that we purchased.
-They were small 8" x 10" acrylic paintings on canvas and they had matching, very ornate frames and the framed paintings cost $15 each and were signed by the same artist.
+They were small 8" x 10" acrylic paintings on canvas and they had matching, very ornate frames and were signed by the same artist.
 After I received them, I thought they were interesting, they met my color preference and I started looking for additional paintings by this Rystron person.

 In a short period of time, we had purchased 14 Rystron paintings and had a couple in most every room.
-Most were framed and sizes varied, 30"x24", 24"x20", 20"x16" and the most expensive one was $34.
+Most were framed and sizes varied, 30"x24", 24"x20", 20"x16".
 They all came out of Ft.
 Lauderdale from two art dealers.
 All of them, with the exception of one, exhibited bold color schemes... and that one exception was painted with soft pastel, Easter looking colors.